imjustmatthew/ansible-role-hp-spp/README.md

 ansible-role-hp-spp
 =========

-Install HP SPP repo and install some software from it.
+Install HP SPP and STK repo and install some software from it.

 Defaults to:
  - hpssacli
  - hp-health
  - hponcfg
  - conrep
+ - hp-scripting-toolkit

 A foundation for making this work on Debian based system is also included.
 It is however missing: